Many thanks to everyone who helped with Race night on 21st May.

-Following on from the success of our first licenced Race Night in May, the club Swim Committee (who organise badge galas, club champs and our annual open meet) has decided to organise another in house licenced Race Night.
-The Race night will be licenced at Level 4 (same as club champs) so that that swimmers’ times will go on Swim England Rankings and can then be used to enter other competitions, including Counties.
-The date of the next Race night will be Tuesday 11th December.
-This second race night is scheduled to give swimmers a final chance to achieve qualifying times for the 2019 County Champs.
-Conditions, schedule and entry form are shown below.
+Following on from the success of our first licenced Race Night in May 2018, the club Swim Committee (who organise badge galas, club champs and our annual open meet) has decided to organise further in house licenced Race Nights.
+Race nights will be licenced at Level 4 (same as club champs) so that that swimmers’ times will go on Swim England Rankings and can then be used to enter other competitions, including Counties.
+The date of the next Race night will be Tuesday 21st May 2019.

 This has come about because the cost of entering licenced open competitions is increasing for parents (averaging £6 per event to enter), so we decided to try having our own to reduce the annual cost of competition for parents.
 But there is a catch!